This post was written in February 2020. For our most recent post on Bozeman's subdivisions, click here.

 While this subdivision is not new, there are big plans to develop 500 acres of open space just east of Highland Boulevard and north of Kagy Boulevard.
 The existing retirement community The Knolls at Hillcrest is the first stage of this major development.
 The master plan shows more future residential development, villages, a market place, a multi-use campus, and shops.
 Currently, this open space is the backdrop for many recreators as they make their way down this popular section of the Main Street to the Mountains trail.
 While the plans indicate that the trail will be unaffected, it will be a major change for the area.
 You can see The Highlands master plan on the project website.

 The Northwest Crossing subdivision is a proposed 160-acre subdivision west of the Gallatin County Regional Park on Cottonwood and Oak Street.
-Because this project is not yet approved, details are scarce but plans show that this subdivision will be a mix of residential and commercial developments.
+This master-planned community will feature over 150,000 square feet of commercial space and over 700 residences.
+One of the residences will be a 350-unit luxury apartment community.